 WHAT IS AFROTC?

 AFROTC stands for Air Force Reserve Officer Training Corps.
-It is one of three major ways young men and women can become officers in the U.S. Air Force, with the others being graduation from U.S. Air Force Academy or Officer Training School.
-Only AFROTC offers you a chance to get your degree from one of nearly 800 colleges and universities and receive a commission when you graduate.
+It is one of three major ways young men and women can become officers in the U.S. Air Force, with the others being graduation from the U.S. Air Force Academy or Officer Training School.
+Only AFROTC offers you a chance to get your degree from one of more than 1000 colleges and universities and receive a commission -- an officer's rank -- the day you graduate.

 AIR FORCE ROTC AND YOUR FUTURE